The Blog Social

 You build real relationships.
 Email lets you have one-on-one conversations with your audience.
 It’s personal, direct, and way more effective than shouting into the void on Instagram.

-Bottom line: if you’re not prioritizing email list sign-up on your blog, you’re leaving money—and connection—on the table.
+Bottom line: if you’re not prioritising email list sign-up on your blog, you’re leaving money—and connection—on the table.

 The Real Reason Readers Aren’t Subscribing